tldr-pages/tldr/pages/common/tuckr.md

 `tuckr add \* -e {{program1}},{{program2}}`

-- Remove all dotfiles from system:
+- Remove all dotfiles from the system:

 `tuckr rm \*`